Adhilakshmi2/Facial-Expression-to-Emoji/README.md

 Object detection using Haar cascade classifier

+Libraries Used

+Pandas

+Numpy

+Tensorflow

+Open cv

+Matplotlib

+sckit-learn

+Keras

+Python

+Jyupiter Notebook

+Anaconda

 IMPLEMENTATION

-Data Preparation
+Data Preparation:
 In this phase initially the dataset is read which is in csv file format.
 The dataset contains labelled and unlabelled images.
 Removed all the unlabelled images.Next reshaped all the existing labelled images into same height and same width.

-Model Creation
+Model Creation:
 This is the second phase in this project.
 In this phase sequential convolutional model is created.

-Model Building
+Model Building:
 It is the third phase in this project.
 Model is trained in this phase.
 In neural network algorithm the model is trained in a layered format, In each layer the understanding of the model increases which results in betterment of the accuracy.

-Image Capturing
+Image Capturing:
 In this phase the image is captured from the live video and features of the face like eyes, mouth, eye brows are detected.
 This is achieved using Haar Cascade Classifier.

-Facial Expression to Emoji
+Facial Expression to Emoji:
 It is the last phase in this project.
 In this phase, the detected facial expression is converted to the corresponding emoji.